ossf/osv-schema/docs/schema.md

 is a single affected version in whatever version syntax is used by the given package ecosystem.

-When there is no well-defined packaging ecosystem specified, (notably as for general C/C++ libraries, where there are only GIT commit ranges), this version format cannot be relied upon to conform to any particular syntax (e.g. they could be the upstream Git version tags derived from these GIT commit ranges, which is what [OSV.dev](https://osv.dev/) populates this field with).
+When there is no well-defined packaging ecosystem specified (for example, general C/C++ libraries), GIT commit ranges are typically the best way to define vulnerable version ranges.
+In this case, versions specified in this array cannot be relied upon to conform to any particular syntax (e.g. they could be the upstream Git version tags derived from these GIT commit ranges, which is what [OSV.dev](https://osv.dev/) populates this field with).
 In this situation, the GIT commit ranges in [`affected[].ranges`](#affectedranges-field)